AdobeDocs/dynamic-media-developer-resources.en/help/aem-is-ir-api/ir-api/server-admin/image-rendering-api-ref/c-ir-server-administration/c-ir-configuring-and-managing-the-server/c-ir-managing-content/c-ir-deleting-or-replacing-source-data-files.md

 ---
 description: Vignette files can be replaced or deleted while the server is live by using the req=release command just before the file is overwritten.
-seo-description: Vignette files can be replaced or deleted while the server is live by using the req=release command just before the file is overwritten.
-seo-title: Deleting or replacing source data files

 solution: Experience Manager
 title: Deleting or replacing source data files
-uuid: 13dc0489-7ab0-481e-b213-214affe9819e

 feature: Dynamic Media Classic,SDK/API
 role: Developer,Administrator,Business Practitioner
 ---